TanStack/query/docs/devtools.md

   - The standard React style object used to style a component with inline styles
 - `className: string`
   - The standard React className property used to style a component with classes
+- `showCloseButton?: boolean`
+  - Show a close button inside the devtools panel
+- `closeButtonProps: PropsObject`
+  - Use this to add props to the close button.
+For example, you can add `className`, `style` (merge and override default style), `onClick` (extend default handler), etc.